bbauska/W3Cx-5of5/README.md

 ![](./images/image394.png){width="5.0in"
 height="2.7094017935258092in"}

-Let\'s look at one small example.
+Let&apos;s look at one small example.
 I prepared, here, an HTML document with a video player.
-In order to include a video player in your document, just use the video HTML5 tag: video\... slash video.
+In order to include a video player in your document, just use the video HTML5 tag: video&#41; slash video.
 You indicate with the source tag the URL of the video file that will be streamed into your document.
-And in order to maximize the compatibility with old browsers, it\'s recommended to propose the video in different formats.
-Here, I\'ve got a video file named **video.webm**, **video.ogg**, and **video.mp4**, that is available in different formats.
+And in order to maximize the compatibility with old browsers, it&apos;s recommended to propose the video in different formats.
+Here, I&apos;ve got a video file named **video.webm**, **video.ogg**, and **video.mp4**, that is available in different formats.

 And when you include a video element with some sources in your HTML document, the browser will ask the remote server and get the video format it prefers.
-You don\'t have to wonder which one is the best, your browser will choose.
+You don&apos;t have to wonder which one is the best, your browser will choose.

 ![](./images/image395.png){width="5.0in"
 height="2.7094017935258092in"}

-If I click on the video player, you see that\...
-Ok!
+If I click on the video player, you see that&#41; Ok!
 By adding a controls attribute it will display a control bar with buttons for play, pause... for adjusting the volume... for going forward and backward video and so on.
-And if I remove this, you don\'t have anymore the control, bar so you can make you own control bar for the video player.
+And if I remove this, you don&apos;t have anymore the control, bar so you can make you own control bar for the video player.
-Let\'s try it!
+Let&apos;s try it!

-I\'m going just to add a \"play\" button.
+I&apos;m going just to add a &quot;play&quot; button.
 A good way to do this is do use the "onclick" event listener and I will call a function named "playVideo()" that will be located in the JavaScript part of my application.
 The button will call "playVideo()" and I prepared this function in the JavaScript part: playVideo().
 In order to control the video player you must get a reference on it.
 We used the "querySelector()" method we saw earlier in module 2.
-We\'re going to do the same thing.
-And do you remember that we can access elements from the DOM\... you can get references on the HTML elements only when the DOM is ready and when the page have be loaded.
+We&apos;re going to do the same thing.
+And do you remember that we can access elements from the DOM&#41; you can get references on the HTML elements only when the DOM is ready and when the page have be loaded.

 We use "**window.onload = init**" with an init callback that will